Our six-week challenge gives you the tools you need to crush every health and fitness goal on your list.

 Time to break out double the dumbbells!
 This week's workout is all about building a strong body with some classic, all-over strengthening movements.
 Watch the video of Jen to get form tips and move instructions, or to do it right alongside her.

-How it works: Do 20 reps of each exercise, then 15 reps, then 10 reps, resting as needed.
-One round is just 10 minutes—repeat one to three times, depending on your current fitness level.
+How it works: You'll do three rounds of the following moves: the first time, do 20 reps of each exercise; the second time, 15 reps; the third, 10 reps (resting as needed).
+The whole thing should take just about 10 minutes—repeat one to three times, depending on your current fitness level.
 Do this routine three times this week on alternate days.
 (Feel free to add some rounds of the Week 2 routine in your workouts this week too!)

 - Squatting Triceps Press